marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 SCHC header compression Rules MUST remain tightly coupled between the compressor and the decompressor.
 If the compression Rules get out of sync, a Compression Residue might be decompressed differently at the receiver, thus yielding a result different than the initial message submitted to compression procedures.
 Accordingly, any time the context Rules are updated on an OSCORE endpoint, that endpoint MUST trigger OSCORE key re-establishment, e.g., by running the lightweight key update protocol KUDOS {{I-D.ietf-core-oscore-key-update}}.
 Similar procedures may be appropriate to signal Rule updates when other message-protection mechanisms are in use.

+## YANG Module {#sec-security-considerations-yang-module}

+TBD

+Editor's note: The considerations in this section have to follow the guidelines provided at https://wiki.ietf.org/group/ops/yang-security-guidelines

 # IANA Considerations

 This document has the following actions for IANA.